J-Lentz/iwgtk/README.md

 Launch the indicator daemon: `iwgtk -i`

 A systemd unit file to start the indicator daemon is provided.
-To start the indicator daemon every time you log in, run:
+To start and enable the indicator daemon using systemd, run:
 ```
 systemctl --user enable iwgtk.service --now
 ```

 ## Dependencies
-* iwd
+* iwd >=1.28
 * gtk4
 * adwaita-icon-theme (or an equivalent icon package)